SillyTavern/SillyTavern-Docs/Extras/Installation.md

 8. Install Extras' requirements by using **one** of the following commands (will take time, again):

 * `pip install -r requirements.txt` - for minimal features (character expressions, system OS TTS)
-* `pip install -r requirements-complete.txt` - for additinoal features like local/remote StableDiffusion, ChromaDB, Silero TSS
+* `pip install -r requirements-complete.txt` - for additinoal features like local/remote Stable Diffusion, ChromaDB, Silero TSS

 See the [Common Problems](https://docs.sillytavern.app/extras/installation/common-problems/) page if you get errors at this step!